chorman0773/PokemonSMS/Specifications/Notation.md

 ## Range Notation ##

 Ranges are specified in this document using Range Notation.
 For example, [0,1) represents the range between 0 (inclusive), and 1 (exclusive).

+The following range `(,)`, refers to an unbound range (all numbers).

+The set which governs the range is given by the context, or by an explicit Z (integers), Q (rational), or R (real).
+There are no Complex Ranges.